urielsinger/tNodeEmbed/README.md

 A co-authorship graph, focused on the Computer Science domain.
 Each node represents an author and is labeled using conference keywords representing L=15 research fields: verification testing, computer graphics, computer vision, networking, data mining, operating systems, computer-human interaction, software engineering, machine learning, bioinformatics, computing theory, security, information retrieval, computational linguistics, and unknown.
 Temporal undirected edges represent co-authorship of a paper, with timestamps of the paper's publication date.
 Time steps reflect a yearly granularity between 1990 and 1998.

-Notice that for the arXiv hep-ph, Facebook Wall Posts, CollegeMsg, Slashdot, and DBLP graphs, multiple edges may occur from one node to another at different timestamps.
-Given a timestamp, if multiple edges exist, they are collapsed into a single edge, weighted according to the number of original edges, thus rendering a weighted graph, as marked in the Table above.